 To enter the professional component a student must apply for admission to the professional component by submitting a complete and accurate nursing professional program application, which will be reviewed by the nursing faculty.
 Enrollment is limited and the admission process is selective and competitive.
+Students who enroll in Spring Hill College as first semester freshmen are admitted under a direct admit policy.
+The direct admit policy is these students will be admitted first to the professional component as long as they meet all admission requirements.
 Spring Hill College students who have been enrolled for two traditional semesters, excluding summer, will receive priority for admission placement.
 When the number of qualified applicants exceeds the number of students which can be accommodated in the clinical courses, students are admitted according to GPA ranking.

-Applicants must meet these qualifications and apply during the spring semester prior to enrollment in the professional component the following fall:
+Applicants must meet these qualifications and apply during the semester prior to enrollment in the professional component:

-- 1. Achieve an ACT composite score of 21 or higher. - 2.
-Achieve a minimum of a 3.0 cumulative grade point average in Spring Hill College courses. - 3.
+1. Achieve an ACT composite score of 21 or higher.

+- 2. Achieve a minimum of a 3.0 cumulative grade point average in Spring Hill College courses. - 3.
 Achieve a minimum of a 3.0 cumulative grade point average in required prerequisite courses.
 Prerequisite GPA is calculated on all nursing, science, mathematics and social science courses required in pre-nursing (first two years) prior to the junior year.
-A minimum grade of C (excludes C-) is required in the following: NUR 100, 201, 202, 300; HSC 136, 138, 231, 232, 233, 234; MTH 163; SOC 101; PSY 101 and 204.

-- 4. Students must make a C or higher in any nursing course within the pre-nursing component.
+A minimum grade of C (excludes C-) is required in the following: NUR 100, 201, 202, 300; HSC 136, 138, 231, 232, 233, 234; MTH 163; SOC 101; PSY 101 and 204. - 4.
+Students must make a C or higher in any nursing course within the pre-nursing component.
 A student who receives a D, F, or WF in a nursing course (NUR designation) within the pre-nursing component may retake the nursing course once.
 However, if a total of two (2) failures are received (D, F, or WF) in any NUR course or combination of NUR courses, the student will not be accepted into the professional component in nursing. - 5.
 Once a student has matriculated or if a student withdraws from or receives a grade lower than a C in any of the courses listed under number 3 above (excluding nursing courses), the student must complete the course at Spring Hill College or a four-year college or university approved by the Division of Nursing. - 6.
 If a student has transferred in credits from other academic institutions/nursing programs, letters of good standing, both academically and disciplinary, must be submitted from each institution/nursing program in order to be admitted to the Division of Nursing.
 Letters should be addressed to the Chair of Nursing. - 7.
 Students must meet all legal, moral and legislative standards required for licensure to practice as a registered nurse and be familiar with the Alabama Board of Nursing Code. - 8.
 Students dismissed from another nursing program will not be accepted into the Division of Nursing.